Keto Pavlova

 A pavlova is in essence, a giant meringue, that is often filled with whipped cream and decorated with seasonal fruit.
 It’s hugely popular in Australia and New Zealand, and a quintessential part of a Christmas or Summer celebration.

-The texture of the pavlova is crisp on the outside, and soft and fluffy in the middle, and melts in your mouth.
-It has a light vanilla flavor, and can be enhanced by whichever fruit you use!
+• Perfect texture.
+My pavlova is crisp on the outside, soft and fluffy in the middle, and melts in your mouth.
+It has a light vanilla flavor and can be enhanced by whichever fruit you use!

-• Egg whites– Large egg whites, that have reached room temperature.
+• Egg whites.
+Large egg whites that have reached room temperature.
+Use the leftover egg yolks to make my keto creme brulee.

-• Superfine sweetener– Also known as caster sugar, you can use either erythritol or monk fruit sweetener.
+• Superfine sweetener.
+Also known as caster sugar, you can use either allulose or monk fruit sweetener.
 What you’ll need to do is blend it until it is a finer consistency, but NOT powdered.

-• Low carb fruit– To decorate the pavlova with.
-I love using strawberries and blueberries.
+• Low carb fruit.
+To decorate the pavlova with.
+I love using fresh berries (like blueberries, strawberries, blackberries, and raspberries).

 sugar free pavlova